yzdxs/learn-anything/readme.md

 Until then, [here is the entire list of all 2500 mind maps for your viewing](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/). 📚

 Unlike the [guided learning mind maps](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#378.0,-582.0,1), these ones follow a certain structure as I use them myself for my own research and comprehension.
 I share them as [I believe all knowledge should be free for all](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19).
-For example, [here](https://my.mindnode.com/zB6jcZpgGYqpGBfys7LXzBaej8qgUBwAo7kJssze#645.0,-1695.8,0) is a mind map for machine learning from this list.
+For example, [here](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp#806.4,-2183.5,2) is a mind map with various blogs that you can read.
 There are many like it in there, covering each subject.

 If you want to help make this dream of visualising all of world's knowledge in this way a reality, [you can help in many ways](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙